anjosmi/hello-world/README.md

 ## Question1

 Specification:
-- Write a program that breaks up a string of words with no spaces into a string with the appropriate spaces.
+- Write a function that breaks up a string of words with no spaces into a string with the appropriate spaces.
 Say that you have a string "helloworld", this program will split it into a sentence "hello world".

 Questions you may ask to clarify expectations: